Working Girl (TV series)

 Working Girl is an American sitcom television series that aired on NBC from April 16 to July 30, 1990.
-Loosely based on the 1988 film of the same name starring Melanie Griffith, the series stars Sandra Bullock as Tess McGill (Melanie Griffith's character in the film), in a role that was initially meant for Nancy McKeon.
+Loosely based on the 1988 film of the same name starring Melanie Griffith, the series stars Sandra Bullock as Tess McGill (Melanie Griffith's character), a role that was initially meant as a starring vehicle for Nancy McKeon.

 Synopsis

 Tess McGill is a spunky, independent secretary who has suddenly become a junior executive after she charms company owner A.J.
 Trask.
 Tess' first challenge is to survive working with her antagonistic, uptight immediate boss, Mrs. Bryn Newhouse, otherwise known as the "company witch."
 Tess's best friend, Lana Peters, is a secretary who is more interested in doing her nails and rooting for Tess than in getting ahead herself.
 Meanwhile, Everett Rutledge is a fellow junior executive who is charming but eager to please.
 Libby Wentworth is Tess's world-wise "permanent temporary" secretary who is also a moonlighting musician.
 Back home each night on Staten Island, Tess has to contend with her doting parents, Joe and Fran.
 Tess also has to contend with Sal Pascarella, the blue-collar neighborhood Romeo who constantly pursues her.